SymX: Energy-based Simulation from Symbolic Expressions: Benchmarks

+In addition to these benchmarks, we also show timings of the application examples from Sec.~\ref{sec:applications} in Table~\ref{tab:sim_table}.

-\subsubsection{Compilation Times}
+\subsection{Compilation Times}

-Finally, we also present the timings and memory requirements associated with differentiation and compilation in Table~\ref{tab:comp_table}.
-Here, $T_\mathrm{diff.}$ denotes the total time needed for differentiating all the expressions in the simulation and $T_\mathrm{comp.}$ the time for gcc to compile the generated C++ code.
-Concerning the memory requirements, the peak memory column indicates the maximum storage needed during differentiation and the binary size, the sum of the sizes of the energies' binaries.
-Timings for differentiation and compilation strongly correlate to expression complexity.
-The car scene for example contains many complex energy expressions and thus takes significantly longer than the stretched cubes.
-Furthermore, the choice of element has a significant impact.
-Finally, our memory requirements both in RAM during execution and disk space for the binaries are very modest.
-Additionally, our binaries are in the order of kilobytes in comparison to the gigabytes needed by Desai et al.~\shortcite{ACORNS} or megabytes by Kjolstad et al.~\shortcite{simit}.
+Finally, we also present the timings and memory requirements associated with differentiation and compilation for all the experiments in Table~\ref{tab:comp_table}.
+Here, $T_\mathrm{diff}$ denotes the total time needed for differentiating and generating the code for all the expressions in the simulation and $T_\mathrm{comp}$ the time for gcc to compile the generated C++ code.
+Concerning the memory requirements, the peak memory column indicates the maximum storage needed during differentiation and the binary size is the sum of all the binaries generated for that simulation, which is shown per scene for illustration purposes.
+In practice, a simulation software would keep the binaries for all the implemented potentials and only the relevant ones for a given simulation instance would be loaded.
+Timings for differentiation and compilation strongly correlate to expression complexity, which explains why the beam simulation with the cubic FEM discretization takes the longest to differentiate and compile.
+Our memory requirements during differentiation are very low, specially in comparison to relevant methods such as the one by Herholz et al.~\shortcite{SymbolicLib} which compiles the whole problem, needing tens of gigabytes to differentiate moderately sized simulations.
+Additionally, the disk space required to store our binaries is very modest, in contrast to the gigabytes needed by Desai et al.~\shortcite{ACORNS}.